 - 1. EITHER, Dial 3 2 8 to log out of all of your ACD hunt groups at once.
-The display shows AGENT LOGGED OUT OF ALL ACDS, and you hear a confirmation tone. - OR, With or without the handset lifted, dial 3 2 7.
-One of the following displays will appear: - If you were logged in to only one hunt group, the display shows AGENT LOGGED OUT OF <hunt group>.
-The procedure is complete. - If you were logged in to more than one hunt group, the display shows AGENT LOGOUT ACD NUMBER.
-Dial the extension number of the desired ACD hunt group. - If you were not logged in to any hunt group, the display shows NOT LOGGED INTO ANY ACD GROUP. - 2.
-Hang up if off-hook.
+You hear a confirmation tone. - OR, With or without the handset lifted, dial 3 2 7.
+If you were logged in to only one hunt group, the procedure is complete.
+If you were logged in to more than one hunt group, dial the extension number of the desired ACD hunt group. - 2.
+Hang up.